joshualande/joshualande.github.io/_drafts/2014-02-18-indicies-in-sql.md

 Instead, typically SQL tables are left unsorted and an accompanying index stores a sorted list of all the rows in the table.
-This allows for the original table to be unmodified while allowing accompanying information to allow for faster quering.
+This allows for the original table to be unmodified while allowing accompanying information to allow for faster querying.

 For our example above, we would need a list of rows sorted by last name, so we would index on last name.